microsoft/IoT-For-Beginners/2-farm/lessons/5-migrate-application-to-the-cloud/README.md

     ```

     > 💁 Remember - this needs to point to the setting, not contain the actual connection string.

+1. The connection string contains the `eventHubName` value, so the value for this in the `function.json` file needs to be cleared.
+Update this value to an empty string:

+    ```json
+    "eventHubName": "",
+    ```

 ### Task - run the event trigger